Frequently Asked Questions

 What are the currently adopted codes?

 California Building Code 2007 (Based on IBC 2006.)Both CBC and IBC are based on the ASCE 7-05 for the latest editions.California Plumbing Code 2007.California Electrical Code 2007.California Mechanical Code 2007.California Disabled Access(CALDAG).
-Please see Chapter 11 included within the California Building Code 2007, as the recognized accessibility document.California Energy Code 2005 (Please observe the modifications occurred on October 2005 and January 2006.)City of San Dimas Municipal Code
+Please see Chapter 11 included within the California Building Code 2007, as the recognized accessibility document.California Energy Code 2005 (Please observe the modifications that occurred in October 2005 and January 2006.)City of San Dimas Municipal Code

 The Municipal Code is available on this website, and the codes above are available at the building division counter.